 In middle school, I had Hispanic friends who would often speak Spanish within earshot of me.
 For me, it was like watching a magician perform a magic trick.
 Maybe it was the sound of the language.
 Maybe it was their ability to seamlessly go back and forth between English and Spanish.
-Or maybe it was the sheer fact that I didn’t know what the hell was going on yet knew powerful communication and connections were taking place.
+Or maybe it was the sheer fact that I didn’t know what the hell was going on yet knew communication was taking place.
 In any case, this experienced motivated me to study languages, and I’ve been a committed student of Spanish and Arabic for the last 10+ years.

 After being in the game for so long, I no longer think of foreign languages as a magic trick.
 Occasionally, I try to resurrect the childlike wonder that accompanied my initial plunge, but I’d be lying if I told you that nothing has changed after a decade of familiarization.
 In short, I have progressed from the honeymoon stage to the marriage stage of the relationship.

 Language study is something I invest in on an almost daily basis between friends, family, and work-related activities.
 I can’t imagine my life without Spanish or Arabic.
 During the last decade, I’ve made countless friends from Latin America and the Middle East and many fond memories that would otherwise be lost in translation.
 Spanish and Arabic are also an important part of my professional resume.
 I worked as a translator for a summer and know that being trilingual is a big asset in the 21st century.
 By my estimate, the thousands of hours I’ve dedicated to this area have been well worth it.
 I may no longer see foreign languages as a magic trick, but they are most definitely a superpower.